ichaturvedi/complex-change-prediction/README.md

 fmeaavg = computeAcc(changeFile, angleFile)
 - changeFile has the target label as change or no change for two consecutive utterances
 - angleFile has the maximum phase angle for each predicted sequence during testing
+- output is the average F-measure over both classes